-After the statutory 14 calendar-day period following your request, it is considered accepted.
+After the legal 14 calendar-day period following your request, it is considered accepted.
 The new supplier will then inform your distribution service operator (DSO) of the change.
 They will then initiate your cancellation with your old supplier.

 Useful tip: if your DSO has an excessive workload, the request for a meter reading may not reach you in time.
 In such cases, the supplier will estimate your gas and/or electricity consumption in order to calculate your settlement bill.
 However, you can still provide your readings yourself or request an amendment to the estimated readings by providing your actual readings.

 Your supply will commence at least 30 calendar days after your request.
-This may vary, depending on which supplier you have chosen.
+This time may vary, depending on which supplier you have chosen.
 You can also choose a deferred supply start date.
 The latest activation date depends on the supplier and the type of contract chosen.
 Please contact us for further information on this subject.

 The options chosen when you signed up for your new energy contract (email or paper bill and payment by direct debit or bank transfer) will determine when you receive your initial instalment bill.
-You will normally receive it 15 days after the effective start of your supply.
+You will generally receive it 15 days after the effective start of your supply.

-If you want to change any options (how you receive your bill, payment method, payment date or instalment amount), you can contact your new supplier to make the necessary changes.
+If you wish to change any options (how you receive your bill, payment method, payment date or instalment amount), you can contact your new supplier to make the necessary changes.
 Most suppliers now offer an online interface which allows you to make any changes yourself (online customer space).